 (b) the notice referred to in (a) above must include the reasons for the proposal,

 (c) the member concerned shall have the right to make written representations to Council,

 (d) the vote by Council must be by a majority of at least two thirds of those present and voting.

 (a) the officers of the Alliance as defined in 10 below,

-(b) twenty-one other members, who may be individual members, members of groups which are members of Alliance, or associate members, elected at the Annual General Meeting of the Alliance after having been duly proposed and second in writing.
+(b) twenty-one other members, who may be individual members, members of groups which are members of the Alliance, or associate members, elected at the Annual General Meeting of the Alliance after having been duly proposed and seconded in writing.